-Table 2-5 MSDP Scaleout related parameters (continued)
+Table 2-6 MSDP Scaleout related parameters (continued)

-Parameter Description credential: secretName: msdp-secret1 This defines the credentials for the MSDP Scaleout server.
-It refers to a secret in the same namespace as this environment resource.
-Secret can be either of type 'Basic-auth' or 'Opaque'.
-You can create secrets using a YAML or by using the following command:kubectl create secret generic <msdp-secretl> namespace <nb-namespace> from-literal=username=<"devuser"> from-literal=username=<"devuser"> from-literal=username=<"devuser"> from-literal=username=<"devuser"> from-literal=username=<"devuser"> from-literal=password=<"Y@123abCdEf"></nb-namespace></msdp-secretl> autoDelete: false Optional parameter.
-Default value is true.
-When set to true, the MSDP Scaleout operator deletes the MSDP secret after using it.
-In such case, the MSDP and primary secrets must be distinct.
-To use the same secret for both MSDP scaleouts and the primary server, set autoDelete to false. catalog: capacity: 1Gi storageClassName: gp2 This storage applies to MSDP Scaleout to store the catalog and metadata.
+Parameter Description catalog: capacity: 1Gi storageClassName: gp2 This storage applies to MSDP Scaleout to store the catalog and metadata.
 The catalog size may only be increased for capacity expansion.
 Expanding the existing catalog volumes cause short downtime of the engines.
-Recommended size is 1/100 of backend data capacity. dataVolumes: capacity: 5Gi storageClassName: gp2 This specifies the data storage for this MSDF Scaleout resource.
+Recommended size is 1/100 of backend data capacity. dataVolumes: capacity: 5Gi storageClassName: gp2 This specifies the data storage for this MSDP Scaleout resource.
 You may increase the size of a volume or add more volumes to the end of the list, but do not remove or re-order volumes.
-Maximum 16 volumes are allowed Appending new data volumes or expanding existing ones will cause short downtime of the Engines.
+Maximum 16 volumes are allowed.
+Appending new data volumes or expanding existing ones will cause short downtime of the Engines.
 Recommended volume size is 5Gi-32Ti. log: capacity: 20Gi storageClassName: gp2 Specifies log volume size used to provision Persistent Volume Claim for Controller and MDS Pods.
-In most cases, 5-10 Gi capacity should be big enough for one MDS or Controller Pod to use.
+In most cases, 5-10 Gi capacity should be big enough for one MDS or Controller Pod to use. nodeSelector: labelKey: kubernetes.io/os labelValue: linux Specify a key and value that identifies nodes where MSDP Scaleout pods will run.

-Table 2-5 MSDP Scaleout related parameters (continued)
+Table 2-6 MSDP Scaleout related parameters (continued)